lilmack22/syllabi-text-extraction-theory-collection/README.md

 ## Overview

-The pipeline has three scripts:
+The pipeline has three extraction stages plus two optional visualization scripts:

 1. **`syllabi_text_review.py`** *(optional)* — extracts raw text from each PDF using pdfplumber and produces a browser-based viewer for reviewing the extracted content before running the main pipeline.
 2. **`syllabi_metadata_extraction.py`** — extracts course-level metadata from each syllabus PDF (title, professor(s), university, year, term) using pdfplumber for text extraction and the Claude API for intelligent field inference.
 Writes `syllabi_metadata.xlsx` and `syllabi_metadata.csv`.
 3. **`syllabus_literature_extraction.py`** — extracts every bibliographic reference from the reading lists in each syllabus using GROBID, deduplicates entries that appear across multiple syllabi, and writes a formatted Excel workbook with dropdown validation.
+Also saves per-syllabus JSON files to `extracted_references/`.
+4. **`reading_leaderboard.py`** *(optional)* — generates an interactive HTML bar chart ranking readings by how many syllabi they appear in.
+Reads `literature_from_selected_syllabi.xlsx` and writes `reading_leaderboard.html`.
+5. **`newest_readings_leaderboard.py`** *(optional)* — generates an HTML leaderboard of the most recently published readings, sorted by year (newest first).
+Reads `literature_from_selected_syllabi.xlsx` and writes `newest_readings_leaderboard.html`.

 > **Run order:** Stage 1 → Stage 2 → Stage 3.
+Stages 4 and 5 can be run any time after Stage 3.
 Stage 3 reads `syllabi_metadata.xlsx` produced by Stage 2 to build descriptive class labels.

 ---